twisted/towncrier/CONTRIBUTING.rst

   - In ``src/towncrier/_version.py`` the version is set using ``incremental`` such as ``__version__ = Version('towncrier', 19, 9, 1, dev=0)``

-- Request a review and address raised concerns until receiving an approval.

-- With an approving review, merge.
+- Merge without waiting for an approving review.